-Forensic accountants may pour / pore over financial documents to determine true income, conduct studies to ascertain money spent on lifestyles, and uncover hidden assets and income.
-This accounting professional will prepare schedules showing how property will be distributed, and help determine various alimony and child support scenarios.
+Forensic accountants will analyze financial documents to determine true income, identify assets and liabilities, conduct studies to ascertain money spent on lifestyles, and uncover hidden assets and income.
+The accounting professional will prepare schedules showing how property will be distributed, and help determine various alimony and child support scenarios.
 You may need appraisers for real property, personal property and businesses.

 Once both sides are satisfied that the proper investigation has been completed, questions have been answered through depositions, subpoenas, or other methods of discovery – and everybody has the complete picture, next comes mediation.
 Generally, courts do not allow a case to go to trial unless an attempt at mediating the issues has failed.

 The two lawyers will select a qualified, acceptable mediator who hopefully can facilitate a fair agreement.
-If they attorneys cannot agree on a mediator, the judge will select one instead.
-Prices can range from $200 to $375 an hour, depending on experience and reputation.
-A binding mediated settlement will occur in a private setting, not in a public courtroom.
+If the attorneys cannot agree on a mediator, the judge will select one instead.
+A binding mediated settlement may occur in a private setting, not in a public courtroom.
 The divorce is settled, the animosity tends to evaporate, and the parties move on with their lives.

 • New marriage.
 Parents often seek new partners or spouses.
 The other spouse can feel threatened by the new partner’s role.
 Some divorce agreements may include language that can help children understand that the new partner can’t replace a parent.
 For example, the agreement may state that the children shall not be permitted to refer to the new partner as “Mom,” “Dad,” or similar terms.

-Once settle or ruled upon, the differences are resolved and the parties move on.
+Once settled or ruled upon, the differences are resolved and the parties move on.
 Alas, some things never end.
 Child-related issues can arise.

 Circumstances can change.
 One spouse can decide to re-open the case and take the other side back to court for a change in the alimony, child support or timesharing arrangements.
 Some issues are substantive; others can be frivolous.